Adoption Finalization in Michigan

 Please remember, however, that your child’s adoption finalization isn’t truly the end of the adoption process.
 Adoption is a lifelong journey, and your responsibility after receiving the final decree of adoption is making sure your child grows up feeling comfortable with their story and with asking questions.
 Make sure they know that being adopted is something to be proud of!

-For more information about adoption finalization in Michigan, call 1-800-ADOPTION to speak with an adoption specialist.
+For more information about adoption in Michigan with our agency, call 1-800-ADOPTION to speak with an adoption specialist.